Leslie, Transvaal, South Africa

 He worked in the dry-cleaning business in Cape Town for 37 years before joining his daughters' families in an emigration to Australia in 1987.
-Cohen and his wife now live in Melbourne.
-He hasn't flown since Israel.
+He never flew again once he left Israel.

 For much, much more on Jack Cohen in his own words and pictures, you can download this mini-autobiography, which is a 4-MB zipped Microsoft Word file.
 I recommend it.